-The Class I members of the Board are scheduled for election at the Annual Meeting.
-The Nominating and Corporate Governance Committee of the Board has recommended, and the Board has designated, Jeff Himawan, Ph.D., and David O'Toole, who are incumbent directors, to be elected as the Class I directors at the Annual Meeting.
-If elected at the Annual Meeting, the Class I directors will hold office until the Annual Meeting of Stockholders in 2017 and until their successor has been duly elected and qualified unless they resign or are removed.
-If Dr. Himawan or Mr. O'Toole are unable or decline to serve as a director at the time of the Annual Meeting, proxies will be voted for any nominee designed by the Board, taking into account a recommendation by the Nominating and Corporate Governance Committee, if any, to fill the vacancy.
+The Class II members of the Board are scheduled for election at the Annual Meeting.
+One of the Class II members of the Board, Hiroaki Shigeta, has informed the Company that he will not stand for re-election at the Annual Meeting.
+In addition, Kissei Pharmaceutical Co., Ltd. has determined not to have Kousuke Nakata, a Class II member of the Board, stand for re-election as a designate of Kissei.
+As a consequence, the Board has reduced the size of the Board to four members and the number of Class II members to one effective as of the Annual Meeting.
+The Nominating and Corporate Governance Committee of the Board has recommended, and the Board has designated, Yuichi Iwaki, M.D., Ph.D., who is an incumbent director, to be elected as the Class II director at the Annual Meeting.
+If elected at the Annual Meeting, the Class II director will hold office until the Annual Meeting of Stockholders in 2018 and until his successor has been duly elected and qualified unless he resign or is removed.
+If Dr. Iwaki is unable or decline to serve as a director at the time of the Annual Meeting, proxies will be voted for any nominee designed by the Board, taking into account a recommendation by the Nominating and Corporate Governance Committee, if any, to fill the vacancy.

 Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-The two Class I director nominees receiving the highest number of affirmative votes will be elected.
-Each nominee has agreed to serve if elected.
-Our management has no reason to believe that the nominees will be unable to serve.
+The Class II director nominee receiving the highest number of affirmative votes will be elected.
+The nominee has agreed to serve if elected.
+Our management has no reason to believe that the nominee will be unable to serve.